khafatech/rsc3/oregano/Tutorial.md

  A custom instrument is composed of three parts:
 - it name.
 This is a string and is used when playing notes
 - Instrument arguments and default values.
 You could change these parameters when a note is playing, in real time.
 - the signal.
-This can use SuperCollider ugens.
-(TODO link)
+This can use [SuperCollider ugens](http://doc.sccode.org/Browse.html#UGens).
+The oregano ugen names are all lowercase, and instead of the AbcDef format, it's abc-def.

 - some are: